rmassidda/ir-2019/README.md

 - [x] Copy block in 04
 - [ ] MapReduce in distributed indexing
 - [x] Fancy-hits heuristic in 11
+- [ ] Skip Pointers with known distribution in 10
 - [ ] Confusing WAND description
 - [ ] Personalized PageRank in 12
 - [ ] Eigenvalues ↔ SingularValues conditions in 13